Employer's role and obligations with respect to plan termination

 The employer's obligations

-If deciding to terminate the plan, the employer must:
+If the employer decides to terminate the plan, the employer must:

 - pay the required contributions until the plan's termination date

-- pay the debt if the plan has a deficit
+- pay the debt if the plan has a deficit, except in the case of a negotiated contribution multi-employer pension plan or a member-funded pension plan.

 Plans with fewer than 26 members and beneficiaries